invictus-integration/docs-ifa/dashboard/messagehandling.md

 ## Custom Resume and Resubmit and Reimport

-It's possible to use a custom resubmit and resume, see [this page](custom-resumeresubmit.md) for more infromation.
+It's possible to use a custom resubmit and resume, see [this page](custom-resumeresubmit.md) for more information.

 ## Resubmit